LibraryCarpentry/lc-sql/_episodes/06-joins-aliases.md

 `ON` is similar to `WHERE`, it filters things out according to a test condition.
 We use the `table.colname` format to tell the SQL manager what column in which table we are referring to.

-We can represent this join using the following diagram.
+We can represent `a LEFT` join using the following diagram.

 ![Join Diagram for Example](../assets/img/left-join-articles-journals_40.png)